-Evansville Courier Press June 5th, 2009 By, Dan Shaw
+By DAN SHAW Evansville Courier & Press June 6, 2009

-The maker of the Liberty Dollar is faced with the loss of his liberty.
+The designer of the Liberty Dollar is faced with the loss of his liberty.

-Earlier this week, federal officials arrested Bernard von Nothaus and two other Evansville residents, alleging that they have distributed Liberty Dollars coins meant to resemble U.S. currency.
+Earlier this week, federal officials arrested Bernard von NotHaus and two other Evansville residents, alleging that they have distributed Liberty Dollar coins meant to resemble U.S. currency.

-Von NotHaus, 65, and the other defendants were indicted in the District Court for the Western District of North Carolina on a number of charges involving conspiracy and fraud.
-Von NotHaus was arrested Thursday morning in Florida, after he turned himself over to the U.S. Marshalls.
-The other defendants from Evansville, Sarah Jane Bledsoe, 42, and Rachelle L. Moseley, 34, were both arrested Wednesday.
-All three have bonded out of jail.
+Von NotHaus, 65 and the other defendants were indicted in the District Court for the

+Western District of North Carolina on a number of charges involving conspiracy and fraud.

+Von NotHaus was arrested Thursday morning in Florida, after he surrendered to U.S. marshals.

+Sarah Jane Bledsoe, 42, and Rachelle L. Moseley, 34, the other defendants from Evansville, were arrested Wednesday.
+All three have been released on bond.
-Bernard von NotHaus The monetary architect of the liberty dollar